 - the failure of stormwater infrastructure and sewerage systems.

-Considerable development along the NSW coast is currently exposed to inundation and erosion hazards and this is expected to grow significantly with climate change.
-A recent erosion assessment for NSW found approximately 250 property lots where more than half the allotment is currently exposed to coastal erosion.
-The number of property lots affected by coastal erosion is expected to increase to around 1,860 by 2050, and to around 3,300 by 2100 (Kinsela et al. 2017).
+Considerable development along the NSW coast is exposed to inundation and erosion hazards, and this will increase with climate change.
+A recent erosion assessment for NSW found approximately 250 property lots where more than half the allotment was subject to coastal erosion.
+The number of property lots affected by coastal erosion is expected to increase to around 1,860 by 2050, and to around 3,300 by 2100 (; ).

 Marine species and ecosystems

-The long-term impacts of climate change are expected to have significant effects on marine species and ecosystems across south-east Australia (Hobday et al. 2006; Wernberg et al. 2011; Verges et al. 2014).
-This includes changes to:
+The long-term impacts of climate change on ocean warming and acidification are expected to have significant effects on marine species and ecosystems across south east Australia (; ; ).

 - the timing of life cycle events

-- the physiology, morphology and behaviour of individual species (e.g. rates of metabolism, reproduction or development)
+- the physiology, morphology and behaviour of individual species, for example, rates of metabolism, reproduction or development

 - the composition of biological communities